Qubits01/nca2nsp/README.md

 # nca2nsp
 This Python script will convert a folder of nca files to an installable nsp file.
-It has also the ability to extrat nsp files.
+It has also the ability to extract nsp files.

 ## First Run & Configuration
 * copy hactool to resources dir